jimmyliu1326/SamnSero_Nextflow/README.md

 Optional arguments:
     --annot                        Annotate genome assemblies using Abricate
+    --species STR                  The target species of analysis.
+Quote the string if the species name contains space characters [Default: "Salmonella enterica"]
-    --nanohq                       Input reads were basecalled using Guppy v5 SUP models --qc                           Perform quality check on genome assemblies --centrifuge PATH              Path to DIRECTORY containing Centrifuge database index (required if using --qc)
+    --qc                           Perform quality check on genome assemblies --centrifuge PATH              Path to DIRECTORY containing Centrifuge database index (required if using --qc)
-    --notrim                       Skip adaptor trimming by Porechop
+    --nanohq                       Input reads were basecalled using Guppy v5 SUP models --notrim                       Skip adaptor trimming by Porechop
     --gpu                          Accelerate specific processes that utilize GPU computing.
 Must have NVIDIA Container Toolkit installed to enable GPU computing, otherwise use CPU.